 Alert Logic® Managed Detection & Response customers can select pre-defined port groups or custom ports to scan, as well as configure specific ports to exclude from scans.
-Previously, scan policies scanned all TCP ports for data center and Azure deployments by default, and this could only be changed by contacting Alert Logic.
-Customers can now use the Alert Logic console to control which ports are scanned within their scan policies, allowing for easy customization of scans.
+Customers can use the Alert Logic console to control which ports are scanned within their scan policies, allowing for easy customization of scans.

 In This Article

 Select Pre-Defined or Custom Ports to Scan

 When creating or editing an internal or external network scan schedule in the Alert Logic console, you can select port groups and specify custom ports to scan.